Robust Optimization with Decision-Dependent Information Discovery: Two-Stage RO with Decision-Dependent Information Discovery

-Consider partitioning $\Xi$ according to the approach from~\cite{DDI_VKB}.
-If, for all $i \in \{1,2\}$, there exists $j \in \{1,\ldots, {\bm r}_i-1\}$ such that ${\bm c}_j^i = {\bm \epsilon}_i$, then the pre-partitioning approach yields an optimal solution to Problem~\eqref{eq:vayanos_DDID_conservative} with objective value 0.
-On the other hand, if for some $i \in \{1,2\}$, the $j$th breakpoint satisfies ${\bm c}_j^i \neq {\bm \epsilon}_i$ for all $j \in \{1,\ldots, {\bm r}_i-1\}$, then the approach from~\cite{DDI_VKB} yields an infeasible problem and the optimality gap of the pre-partitioning approach is infinite.
-In particular, suppose ${\bm \epsilon}=1{\rm e}{-3} \1$ and that we uniformly partition each axis iteratively in 2, 3, 4, etc.\ subsets.
-Then, we will need to introduce 1999 breakpoints along each direction before reaching a feasible (and thus optimal) solution, giving a total of $4{\rm e}7$ subsets and a problem formulation involving over $8{\rm e}7$ binary decision variables and over $16{\rm e}7$ constraints. \newpv{In contrast, as will become clear later on, our proposed solution approach with approximation parameter $K=4$ will be optimal in this case.} \end{example}
+where $\Xi := [-1,1]^2$.
+The inequality constraints in the problem combined with the requirement that ${\bm y}({\bm \xi})$ be binary imply that we must have ${\bm y}_i({\bm \xi}) = 1$ (resp.\ 0) whenever ${\bm \xi}_i > {\bm \epsilon}_i$ (resp.\ ${\bm \xi}_i < {\bm \epsilon}_i$).
+Thus, from the decision-dependent non-anticipativity constraints, the only feasible choice for ${\bm w}$ is $\1$.
+It is easy to show that if ${\bm \epsilon}=1{\rm e}{-3} \1$ and if we uniformly partition each axis iteratively in 2, 3, 4, etc.\ subsets, then 1999 breakpoints along each direction will need to be introduced before reaching a feasible (and thus optimal) solution.
+The associated problem will involve over $8{\rm e}7$ binary decision variables and $16{\rm e}7$ constraints.
+In contrast, as will become clear later on, our proposed solution approach with approximation parameter $K=4$ will be optimal in this case.\Halmos \end{example}

-Example~\ref{ex:vayanos_DDID_conservative} is not surprising: the approach from~\cite{DDI_VKB} was motivated by stochastic programming problems which are less sensitive to the breakpoint configuration than robust problems.
-As we will see in Section~\ref{sec:numerical_results}, our proposed approach outperforms that presented in~\cite{DDI_VKB} in the case of \emph{robust} problems with DDID, in terms of both solution time and solution quality.
+Example~\ref{ex:vayanos_DDID_conservative} is not surprising: the approach from~\cite{DDI_VKB} was motivated by stochastic programs which are less sensitive to the breakpoint configuration than robust problems.
+Thus, a more flexible approach is needed to address two-stage and multi-stage robust problems with DDID.

-Note that Problem~\eqref{eq:endo_1} generalizes Problem~\eqref{eq:exo_1}.
-Indeed, if we set ${\bm w}=\1$, \newpv{${\bm D}={\bm 0}$, and ${\bm V}={\bm 0}$ in Problem~\eqref{eq:endo_1}, we recover Problem~\eqref{eq:exo_1}}.
-In addition, it generalizes the single-stage robust problem: if we set ${\bm w}={\bm 0}$, all uncertain parameters are revealed \emph{after} the second stage so that the second stage decisions are forced to be static (i.e., constant in ${\bm \xi}$).